digital-raven/raven/patterns/raven-minimal/README.md

 raven-minimal is just a useful cli experience.
 The default shell is bash, and the default user is master, for you are one.

-It has useful configurations for bash, zsh, and fish.
+It has useful configurations for bash and zsh.
 Each supports
 - Good tab auto-complete.
 - Package suggestion for missing binaries.
 - Good syntax highlighting.
-- Unlimited comamnd history.

 ## Updating raven-minimal
 Run the update script in this directory with no arguments.